 With the advent of technology, our lives have become confined to digital assets.
 We make the most critical decisions of our lives and businesses over the Internet and mobile apps.
-It becomes a daunting task for businesses to resist in the competitive digital landscape as countless apps are currently lying on the Play Store and App Store and have limited exposure, skills, resources, and budget.
+It becomes a daunting task for companies to resist in the competitive digital landscape as countless apps currently lie on the Play Store and App Store and have limited exposure, skills, resources, and budget.

-In 2023, it is estimated that the annual number of app downloads worldwide will amount to 299 billion, up from approximately 247 billion global app downloads in 2020.
+According to Statista, the annual number of app downloads worldwide will amount to 299 billion this year, up from approximately 275 billion global app downloads in 2022.

-Not only this, in 2023, mobile apps are projected to generate more than 935 billion U.S. dollars in revenues via paid downloads and in-app advertising.
+Even in 2024, mobile apps are projected to generate more than 935 billion U.S. dollars in revenues via paid downloads and in-app advertising.

-With such stiff competition, business owners undergo the pressure of emphasizing more on the quality, preciseness, functionalities, and other parameters that convince the potential customers to bank on their services over other alternatives.
+Such stiff competition pressurizes business owners into emphasizing the quality, preciseness, functionalities, and other parameters that convince potential customers to bank on their services over other alternatives.

-At this point, businesses usually come across multiple dilemmas like which is the ideal technology to count on, whether to go for iOS or Android or which app development framework would be the best to grab wider customer engagement.
+At this point, businesses usually encounter multiple dilemmas, like choosing the ideal technology to count on for mobile app development services, the choice of iOS or Android, or the app development framework best to grab broader customer engagement.

-In this blog, we’ll discuss the major app development approaches – Native, Hybrid, and Cross-platform.
+This blog will discuss the significant app development approaches – Native, Hybrid, and Cross-platform.

 What is a Native App?